edthedev/edthedev.github.io/blog/comics.md

 - ✓ Iron First - Like Shang Chi, but only uses one limb to attack.
 - Mister X - shows up without a shirt and starts flawlessly defeating every hand-to-hand fighter in the world.
 Does so in cool 90s shades.
 Does not take any of the fights seriously.
 - ✓ The Vulture - What if The Falcon were a bad guy.
 Wouldn't that be scary? - I maintain after the fact that this shouldn't work - even after it clearly did.
 Marvel cheated by casting Michael Keaton.)
+- Mr. Mxyplixl (DC)
+- ✓ The Songmeister (DC)
+- ✓ The Red Tornado is an android that spins fast to create whirlwinds.
+- Bat Mite (DC)
+- Ambush Bug (DC)
+- Scott Free the Miracle Man (DC)
+- Impulse (DC) was raised at super speed in vitrual reality and must adapt to not being online 24/7.

 ## Silly Moments